 Then a woman in a red headscarf appears in a door and calls something in our direction.
 I think they know each other, but she waves me over to her.
 Her son appears.
 I enter the door.

 Is this the stable?
 Or a backyard, is it a hall, a workshop?
 All around are upholstery, it branches off another room that she wants to show me.
 There are sheep and goats in it.
 Little Aziz proudly shows me a lamb.
 She calls her husband.
 That’s when I realize I’m standing in her living room.
 To the left is the kitchen, the room to the right is the stable.

-We go under a curtain, drink tea, and there is bread that we dip in olive oil.
-Now comes the number that the man is ill and needs pills.
+We go under a curtain and into the kitchen, drink tea, and there is bread that we dip in olive oil.
+We try to talk for a while.
 Aziz, I estimate him to be 8 years old, pick up his toys.
 There are two pistols.
-I can not remember the mother’s name.

 The roles are well rehearsed.
-Your hospitality is overwealming.
+Their hospitality is overwealming.
 Communication is only possible in fragments.
 The contrast between the hotel’s rooftop lounge and the farmer’s kitchen could not be greater.

 The son draws my attention to the fact that it is now my turn.
+The man is ill and he needs expensive pills.
 I do not know what he says, but I understand what it means, „you are rich, we are poor, you are our ATM.“ Which is right.
 In some way.

-Mohamed and his family let me share their lives without any reserve.
+Mohamed and his family let me share their lifes without any reserve.
 They ask if I will come back tomorrow.
-Maybe I gave them too much.
+I don’t know what to say without giving a promise I will not hold .
+Maybe I gave them too much money.
 Maybe not enough.
 I go back to the hotel and then I drive to the city.
 To buy books.
 And colorful pens.
 For Aziz.